 The Surprising Endurance of “Hits”

 Before trying to answer this question, it may be useful to consider the work of Anita Elberse.
-Elberse took a second look at The Long Tail’s argument.
+Elberse took a second look at the Long Tail argument.
 Her analysis, Should You Invest in the Long Tail?
 (Harvard Business Review) suggests that the market for “blockbusters” remains largely safe from the onslaught of multiplying niche markets.
 Despite the changing economics of content authoring and distribution that Anderson describes, the bulk of sales are still found in the “head” and the “tail” is remarkably flat.
 For example, 24 percent of the nearly 4 million digital songs available for sale through stores like iTunes sold only one copy each in 2007.

 The degree to which Elberse’s argument invalidates the Long Tail theory is somewhat dependent on where we choose draw the line between the “head” and the “tail”; that is to say, what level of consumption/sales we think constitutes a “hit”.
 For me, though, the most useful aspect of her work is that it reminds us that there are important forces at play that give shape to the distribution of sales (head and tail).
 The increased variety of products sold is not merely the result of increased choice, as one might believe from reading Anderson’s work.